 ABOUT THE PROGRAM

 The program is committed to helping fellows as they search for academic employment throughout the fellowship year.
-Before academic job search announcements are made for the year, fellows attend workshops on searching, applying, and interviewing at the Summer Institute.
-Finally, during the academic year, the program can arrange interview and job talk practice via videoconference to supplement the mock interviews and job talks fellows do at their home institutions.
+Consulting is provided year-round and fellows can arrange interview and job talk practice via videoconference to supplement the mock interviews and job talks fellows do at their home institutions.

 With these forms of support available, fellows are in the best position to complete strong dissertations, defend in a timely manner, and compete in a fierce job market.